-I received my doctorate from the Department of Political Science at Columbia University, where I was advised by Melissa Schwartzberg and Jon Elster, in February 2013.
-My book Constitutional Ratification without Reason, forthcoming at Oxford University Press, focuses on the history, effects, current use, and possible normative justifications for implementing ratification procedures when creating new constitutions.
-Before coming to Brandeis, I was a prize postdoctoral research fellow at Nuffield College, University of Oxford.
+My book Constitutional Ratification without Reason (OUP, 2022), focuses on the history, effects, current use, and possible normative justifications for implementing ratification procedures when creating new constitutions.
+I received my doctorate from the Department of Political Science at Columbia University, where I was advised by Melissa Schwartzberg and Jon Elster, in 2013.
+Afterwards, I was a prize postdoctoral research fellow at Nuffield College, University of Oxford.